Sometimes you just get a vision.

 For my look the key products were glitter glue, Milani’s blush (which I absolutely love!) and MAC’s highlight.

 Urban Decay Primer Potion

-Illamasqua Look Fantastic Palette (matte bone colour + orange colour)
+Illamasqua Look Fantastic Palette (matte bone color + orange color)

-NYX Professional Makeup Beauty School Dropout Freshman (matte red colour)
+NYX Professional Makeup Beauty School Dropout Freshman (matte red color)

-Milani Baked Blush, Red Vino (deep red colour)
+Milani Baked Blush, Red Vino (deep red color)